boat Stands Powerboat jack stands & Trailer jack boat Stands

 Size: To determine the proper boat jack stand to use, you

-first must realize the stands are to stabilize your vessel and the
+first must realize the jack stands are to stabilize your vessel and the

 keel blocking supports the vessel weight.
 A simple method would be to